 Feel free to checkout our review: Shure SM58 Review.

-In my personal opinion, the real best microphone for vocals when singing live is going to be the Sennheiser e945 Super Cardioid Dynamic Handheld Mic.
+In my personal opinion, the real best microphone for vocals when singing live is going to be the Sennheiser e945 Super-Cardioid Dynamic Handheld Mic.
 Though not as popular as the Shure SM58, the Sennheiser e900 series is the gold standard for live microphones.

-I first purchases this microphone years ago because I heard it was what the celebrities used on stage.
+I first purchase this microphone years ago because I heard it was what the celebrities used on stage.
 Of course, now I believe that’s a silly reason to buy a microphone, but I can tell you that the audio is definitely worth the cost.
 However, for live performances, you don’t need the best audio ever, and the SM58 above will be more than enough for most.

 The Sennheiser e945 boasts a Neodymium ferrous magnet with boron, which protects the stability from climate conditions.
 This single feature adds a level of versatility that many live microphones do not have.
-The level of detail and definition this this mic will bring to your voice is exquisite, and I couldn’t say enough good things about it.
+The level of detail and definition this mic will bring to your voice is exquisite, and I couldn’t say enough good things about it.